bsazonov/rethread/docs/Rationale.md

   do_work2();
 }
 ```
-Cancellation token object is passed as the last parameter to thread func, so signature has to be changed appropriately.
+Cancellation token object is passed as the last parameter to thread func, so signature has to be changed appropriately. `std::bind` ignores extra parameters, so thread funcs composed using it can be used unchanged.